 Dock Fouling.
-Also known, as lying on your belly on bird poop covered docks in the attempt to find marine invertebrates, sponges, and hopefully nudibranchs!
+Also known, as lying on your belly, on bird poop covered docks in an attempt to find marine invertebrates, sponges, and hopefully nudibranchs!

-While nature enthusiasts love the community that establishes on docs, boats and unattended structures, boat owners not so much and this is where the term originated.
+While nature enthusiasts love the community of organisms that establishes on docs, boats and unattended structures, boat owners not so much, and this is where the term originated.
 When barnacles, sponges, algae etc. grow on a boat haul, it increases the boat’s weight and therefore slows it down, essentially “fouling” it.
 The growth fouls the boat’s bottom.
-Hence the term fouling community, and dock fouling!
+Hence the term dock fouling!

 Since docks generally stay put, they provide a great landing pad for lying face down to view what’s below and on the sides.
 Docks could be harbor boat ramps, marina docks, any sort of floating dock-like structure with marine communities growing along the vertical edge just below water line and within reach of your fingers.

-Dock Fouling is where we discovered the Candelabrum fremani, which you can read all about it here.
+Dock Fouling is where we found a Candelabrum fremani, which you can read all about it here.

 This past weekend my hubs and I went all in and went dock foulding all weekend long, here are our observations and some interesting tidbits on each species.

 Mr. Homely Aeolid feeds on two types of hydroids, Obelia as well as Plumularia.
 Couldn’t find much otherwise, but always a lovely find.

 Opalescent Nudis locally are like the pigeons or crows of downtown city streets.
 Abundant and beautiful, I can’t complain.
 But this dude was huge compared to most I’ve seen, coming in at three to four inches long.
 The long orange tip projections are called cerrata.
 This is where the nematocysts are stored, which they accumulate through eating hydroids or anemones and then use as a defense mechanism.
 Opalescents need these structures as apparently they are aggressive little dudes, and engage in biting battles!
 Yikes!